 What are the biggest mistakes women make when it comes to skin?

 The biggest no-no for me is too much skin peeling.
-Chemical peels which are more aggressive than natural peels and laser re-surfacing can become addictive, as the skin feels much tighter.
+Chemical peels that are more aggressive than natural peels and laser resurfacing can become addictive as the skin feels much tighter.
 The problem is that with overuse, the skin will become thinner.
 Part of the aging process is the skin getting thinner, so why would you want to speed up the aging process?

 What three products should a woman always use?

-It’s a difficult one to answer, as all skins are different so all women will have different concerns and needs, but as a general guide we do need a variation of products – or, I should say, ingredients that deal with different problems.
+This is a difficult one to answer as all skins are different, so all women will have different concerns and needs.
+But as a general guide, we do need a variation of products – or, I should say, ingredients that deal with different problems.
 We need humectants that draw moisture from the environment to help hydration, emollients to improve and replace lost nutrients, and then an occlusive to seal in the first two and prevent dehydration.

 Cleaning your skin well is extremely important, but this doesn’t mean scrubbing harshly.
-Using effective products to emulsify makeup and surface oils and pollution is a must, then for a deeper clean you can use a wash cleanser.
-Then treat skin concerns – pigmentation, aging, oiliness, dehydration, loose skin, etc. The final step is moisture products.
+Using effective products to emulsify makeup and surface oils and pollution is a must, then you can use a wash cleanser for a deeper clean.
+Next, treat skin concerns: pigmentation, aging, oiliness, dehydration, loose skin, etc. The final step is moisture products.

 What big things do you predict in skincare for the next year?

 I believe the shift towards clean ingredients will increase, as global markets are becoming more aware of harsh chemicals.
 Beauty giants are being forced to reduce the amounts of chemicals they put in their products.
-I see more and more peel-off masks trending, and products that are easy and which perform quickly will take preference in the high-speed lifestyles we have.
+I see more and more peel-off masks trending, and products that are easy and perform quickly will take preference in our high-speed lifestyles.